mukaiizawa/Paren/man/man3/$runtime-path.md

 $runtime-path - list of directories which will be searched for runtime.

 # DESCRIPTION
-`$runtime-path` holds a list of directories to search for scripts to run at runtime.
+The symbol `$runtime-path` holds a list of directories to search for scripts to run at runtime.

 By default, the following directories are searched at runtime.